 At present it is absolutely necessary to reassess our region’s production, local themes and multilingual writing.
 At this moment in time, universities’ councils of science and technology and assessment systems in Latin America are dismantling virtually their countries’ and institutions’ editorial system as they, based on the impact factor, promote, support and provide incentives for journals.
 Importantly, we need to rescue the scientific article’s sense of the content, quality, suitability, strength and implications since all of this remains hidden, unseen when assessment rests on publishing venues (journal) as opposed to on what is being published (content).

 Consequently, signing DORA as hundreds of regional and global institutions already have is Redalyc’s requirement.
 Demonstrating thus that it is also looking for more appropriate and responsible ways of assessment.

 Founded in 1945 by Sartre, Beauvior and Merleau-Ponty, the journal ‘Les temps modernes’ came to its end with its 700th issue.
 Its clear support for the anti or decolonisation processes is recognised.
 Emblematic though this journal was, its end reveals the current hardships of scholarly publishing.

 Rephrasing Les temps modernes‘s first publisher, Redalyc states it will not falter before the times scholarly publishing is facing.
-Our aim is to have an impact on scholarly communication and scientific publishing at our region’s and global level, gathering efforts from various stakeholders (countries, institutions, editors, authors) that share an academy-owned and non-profit scholarly publishing model leveraged by semantic technology.
+Our aim is to have an impact on scholarly communication and scientific publishing at a regional and global level, uniting the voices of various stakeholders (countries, institutions, editors, authors) that share an academy-owned and non-profit scholarly publishing model leveraged by semantic technology.
 In short, a strategy to attain an inclusive and sustainable science communication system.
 A model by and for the academy.